How Long to Keep Insurance Records

 • Burn the documents in an outdoor fire pit until they turn to ash.
 Observe proper fire safety measures to keep yourself and your home safe.

-• For digital documents, you can delete them off your physical and cloud drives.
+• Securely delete digital copies only after ensuring you no longer need them for legal, insurance, or tax purposes.
 Consider physically destroying the hard drives if you’re particularly concerned about your information’s safety.

 Congratulations!
 You made it to the end!